Kanvas33/Power-BI-People-Analytics/README.md

 - Analysis of factors contributing to employee turnover.
 - Evaluation of satisfaction levels and their relationship with salaries.
 - Insights into recruitment sources and their effectiveness.

-## Interactive Dashboard Illustrations

-To better illustrate the interactive nature of the Power BI dashboard, **GIFs have been added to provide a visual demonstration of its functionality**.

 ## Conclusion